181192/DAT159/refactoring/01-fowlers-video-store/README.md

 }
 ```

-Extracting the result string to its own method
+Extracting the result string to its own method, and removing String.valueOf, since its not
+doing any thing in this case, we can easily print out double in Java 8 without wrapping it.

 > from